Operation Amsterdam: Box office

-In January 1959 Josh Billings of Kinemtaograph Weekly reported the film "received scant space in the national papers, but those critics who did find the time to see it and room to review it were decidedly favourable.
+In January 1959 Josh Billings of Kinematograph Weekly reported the film "received scant space in the national papers, but those critics who did find the time to see it and room to review it were decidedly favourable.
 Personally, I thought the film grand “war fare” and am happy to record that it’s drawing crowded houses to the Leicester Square Theatre.
 If it doesn’t click on release I'm a Dutchman!"
 The following month Billings wrote the movie "received a somewhat patronising press but plunged into the money at the start and definitely beat the weather.
 I really fancied its chances and so help me I was right."

 In April 1959 Variety listed the film as among the "handy product" released by Rank.

 In December 1959 Kinematograph Weekly claimed the film "did well" at the box office although it did not list it among the movies that performed "better than average" for the year.